 An artist isn’t a person who creates beautiful things; an artist is someone who creates.

 Somewhere along the way, I also changed my definition of ‘artist’.
 An artist isn’t a person who creates beautiful things; an artist is someone who creates.
 It’s a good thing too, because if the criteria were someone who creates only beautiful things, none of us would ever make it.
 We’d all be stuck sketching with a no.2 pencil on lined paper in a composition book, hiding our work from the world.
 If ‘beautiful things’ were really the criteria, there would be no artists.
-My moleskines are filled mostly with mistakes, some even having big “x’s” drawn through the center of them (if I was feeling particularly frustrated with myself or my muse that day).
-But amidst the stuff I’d rather no one see are gems that I can’t wait to share with the world.
-Those pieces could not..would not… exist if I had allowed myself to fall prey to my fears.
+My early journals are filled mostly with mistakes, some even having big “x’s” drawn through the center of them (if I was feeling particularly frustrated with myself or my muse that day).
+But amidst the stuff I’d rather no one saw, are some gems that I couldn’t wait to share with the world.
+Those pieces could not, would not exist if I had continued to allow myself to fall prey to my fears.
 Besides, every single page in all of them, the good and the bad alike, got me here.
-Every terrible photograph, every beautiful created image…. every crappy poem, every thoughtful piece of spoken word; every single creation I’ve been brave enough to birth into existence is a perfect scrap of tattered cloth woven into the tapestry that is my beautiful soul.
+Every failed sketch, every beautiful mixed media piece… every crappy poem, every thoughtful piece of spoken word… every single creation I’ve been brave enough to birth into existence is a perfect scrap of tattered cloth woven into the tapestry that is my beautiful soul.

 So the next time you find yourself sitting there, brush in hand, afraid to put paint to paper; remind yourself, there’s always gesso, or more paper.
 Remind yourself that it’s only art, not a carnivorous feline.